GSAPP-CDP/Smorgasbord/src/content/modules/15-intro-qgis/156-aerial-imagery.md

 From this script it is possible to build images / projects like that of artist [Josh Begley](https://joshbegley.com/) or like this:

 ![grid of satellite images]
+*Grid of satellite images, bright locations above 50 degrees latitude, process materials from [In Plain Sight](https://c4sr.columbia.edu/projects/plain-sight)*

 This tutorial is *not* an introduction to APIs, *nor* is it an introduction to Python.
 However the tutorial walks you through how to batch download Google aerial or satellite imagery at a specified zoom level from a CSV of latitude and longitude coordinates.
 Unlike the multispectral satellite imagery from the Landsat program in the previous module the aerial images you will download are not georeferenced and do not have embedded geographic information.
 You could georeference them following the methods shown in the Making Data from Archives module, but generally they are more well suited to working with outside of a GIS software.

 At a high level the process below is as follows:

 ![diagram process]
+*Diagram of query process*

 The outputs are image files (.png) that are not georeferenced and thus are best suited to use outside of a GIS software -- combined into grids, assembled for an animation or GIF

 ## Instructions

 ### Prerequisites

 Follow instructions for how to create a Google API key for the Static Maps API [here](https://developers.google.com/maps/documentation/maps-static/get-api-key).
 You must enable billing for your API key in order to run the script, you will not incur any charges for the scale of project outlined in this tutorial.
 Every Google SKU account is granted $200 per month in credits towards API usage, this translates to being able to download 100,000 images from Google's Static Maps API for free each month.
 For more information on pricing see [this page](https://developers.google.com/maps/documentation/maps-static/usage-and-billing).

 ### Method A: Google Colab